Skip to content

 Arguments

-• module - Executable.
+• module - Callable.
 Optional.
 Module to enable or disable.

-• --remove module - Optional.
+• --remove module - Callable.
+Optional.
 Remove the module specified (should match exactly)

 • --reset - Flag.
 Optional.
 Remove all prompt modules.